The Shock of the Lightning: Release

-Noel said of the song: "If 'The Shock of the Lightning' sounds instant and compelling to you, it's because it was written dead fast.
-And recorded dead fast.
+Noel said of the song: "If 'The Shock of the Lightning' sounds instant and compelling to you, it's because it was written and recorded dead fast.
 'The Shock of the Lightning' basically is the demo.
 And it has retained its energy.
 And there's a lot to be said for that, I think.
 The first time you record something is always the best".
+When asked about the song's energetic similarities to the older Oasis single "Rock 'n' Roll Star", he revealed the song was "kind of more" inspired by the krautrock bands Can and Neu! and called it their most energetic single in recent years.
 It was described by NME as "a massively improved version of 'It's Gettin' Better (Man!!)'" and featuring "love is a litany/a magical mystery" as the song's chorus.

 The single is the first Oasis song to feature a remix on a studio release.
 The B-side is a remixed version of the album track "Falling Down" by The Chemical Brothers, with whom Noel has worked in the past.
 However, a promo release of Oasis' cover of "Cum On Feel the Noize" contained the "Lynchmob Beats Mix" of "Champagne Supernova" by Brandon Lynch that was also re-released as a stand-alone promo for Stop the Clocks.
 Consequently, this is their first official CD single release that does not contain a new track as a B-side.